wcooley/docker-grouper/README.md

 - set the SP's encryption keys
 - the identity attribute of the subject to be passed to Grouper

 If encryption keys are defined in the `shibboleth2.xml` file, then the key/cert files should be provided as well.
 The `attribute-map.xml` file has most of the common identity attributes pre-configured, but it (and other Shibboleth SP files) can be overlaid/replaced as necessary.

+(See the section below.)

 ## General Configuration Mechanism